 Below, I’ll talk about some of the things that people have theorized about since the airport’s inception and whether these thoughts might have the backing or not.
 To start, you need to know a little bit about its background and the building of the airport itself.

 Building Denver International Airport

-While DIA was originally slated to be finished around October in 1993, design changes, contract disputes, and a myriad of other setbacks pushed the airport opening to February of 1995.
+While DIA was originally slated to be finished around October 1993, design changes, contract disputes, and a myriad of other setbacks pushed the airport opening to February of 1995.
 Furthermore, the final budget for the airport was shockingly around 3 billion dollars more than originally expected.

-These facts lead many conspiracy theorists to surmise that there are things going on at Denver International Airport that people do not want other to know about.
+These facts lead many conspiracy theorists to surmise that there are things going on at Denver International Airport that people do not want others to know about.
 Because of the design changes as well as the contract disputes leading to many different workers on the job under different contractors, it is thought that nobody really knows the true scope of the project because its architects wanted it that way.

 The difference in budget certainly leaves room for raised eyebrows as well.
 Why would it cost so much more money to complete the project than originally estimated?
 Are there other things that were added later to the project that made it so expensive?
 The theories can be endless, and they are.
 Yet, these are legitimate questions that need to be asked; why did the final project cost so much more?

 For all public projects in the City of Denver, 1 percent of the budget for each project has to be allocated towards public art to be put on display there.
 Because of this, there is a lot of great artwork in DIA.
-But, some of that art plays right into the hands of conspiracy theorist.
+But, some of that art plays right into the hands of conspiracy theorists.